aeleraqi/EDA-Tool/README.md

 - Select Analysis Type: Choose the type of analysis to perform:

-    Categorical Analysis: Shows value counts for each category.
+    *Categorical Analysis: Shows value counts for each category.
-    Numerical Analysis: Provides summary statistics and histograms.
+    *Numerical Analysis: Provides summary statistics and histograms.
-    Correlation Analysis: Displays a heatmap of the correlation matrix.
+    *Correlation Analysis: Displays a heatmap of the correlation matrix.

--Visualize and Interpret: Examine the visualizations to gain insights into your data.
+- Visualize and Interpret: Examine the visualizations to gain insights into your data.

 ### Required Python Libraries
 The notebook depends on several Python libraries.
 You can install them using the following command:

 ```bash
 pip install pandas numpy matplotlib seaborn